jojoji54/mrRubik-privacy/BombSort-privacy-policy.md

 - Diagnostics and ad performance information.
 - Purchase/restore events processed by Apple/Google.

-BombSort does not require account creation and does not request name, national ID, postal address, or email to play.
+BomboBits does not require account creation and does not request name, national ID, postal address, or email to play.

 ## 7. Purposes and Legal Basis
 We process data to: